deyibanh/alyra-final-project/docs/developers/test_explication.md

 ## `DroneFlight`

-Checks
+### Checks

+-   should revert with Acces Refused message
--   Should set preflight check_id 0 to true
+-   should set preflight check_id 0 to true
--   Should set postfligfht check_id 1 to true
+-   should set postfligfht check_id 1 to true

-    AirRisk validation
+### AirRisk validation

--   Should validate and cancel an air Risk with id 1 events
+-   should validate and cancel an air Risk with id 1

+### Events

--   Should add an Engine risk event with timestamp 547856 parcel management
+-   should add an Engine risk event with timestamp 547856

+### Checkpoints

+-   should add a checkpoint with latitude 25 and longitude 50

+### Parcel Management

+-   should revert as sender is not Drone
 -   should be picked up parcel
--   Should revert as parcel was already picked up
+-   should revert as parcel was already picked up
--   Should revert as parcel was not pickedup before delivery
+-   should revert as parcel was not pickedup before delivery
 -   should deliver the parcel

-    flight status
+### Flight Status

+-   should revert as sender is not Pilot or Drone
--   Should revert as status sent is 1
+-   should revert as status sent is 1
--   Should revert due to flight not allowed
+-   should revert due to flight not allowed
--   Should revert as status 6 is outside range
+-   should revert as status 6 is outside range
--   Should cancel a flight
+-   should cancel a flight

-    with flight allowed
+#### with flight allowed

--   Should change piloteflightstatus to 2
+-   should change piloteflightstatus to 2
--   Should change droneflightstatus to 2
+-   should change droneflightstatus to 2
--   Should revert due to flight not started (as pilot)
+-   should revert due to flight not started (as pilot)
--   Should revert due to flight not started (as drone)
+-   should revert due to flight not started (as drone)
--   Should pause a flight from pilot
+-   should pause a flight from pilot
--   Should pause a flight from drone
+-   should pause a flight from drone

 ## `DroneFlightFactory`

--   Should revert due to caller not pilot
+-   should revert due to caller not pilot
--   Should deploy 2 new DroneDelivery contract (211ms)
+-   should deploy 2 new DroneDelivery contract (211ms)

 ## `StarwingsMaster`

-Get DroneFlight
+### Get DroneFlight

 -   should not get the DroneFlightFactory address if sender has not the admin role.
 -   should set the DroneFlightFactory address.